HardikArora0843/Assessment-Backend-W5-AI-Study-Coach-Agent/README.md

 ---

-## 3. Backend Processing
+### Step 3 – AI Processing

-The frontend sends the question to the backend.
+The frontend sends the request to the backend.

-The `ask.js` serverless function handles the request and communicates with the configured AI service.
+The `ask.js` Netlify Function communicates with OpenRouter to generate a response.

 ```text
 User Question